Oklahoma Supplemental Security Income Lawyer

 What is the income limit for SSI benefits?

 The income limit for the SSI program is based on the federal benefit rate (FBR).
 The federal benefit rate combines the SSI income limit and the maximum federal monthly SSI payment.
 Such rates vary for individuals and couples and often include cost of living increases.

 Not all income counts toward your FBR.
 Some income is exempt.
-In particular, if you are working, less than half of your monthly earnings will be counted toward the income limit.
+If you are working, less than half of your monthly earnings will be counted toward the income limit.
 Understanding this complicated system can be a challenge.
-Contact us and find out if you qualify for SSI benefits.
+Talk to an experienced SSI lawyer to find out if you qualify for benefits.

 What should I do if my SSI application is denied?